-The other price risk is managed through diversification of the investment portfolio's exposure ratio.
+The other price risk is managed through diversification of the portfolio's exposure ratio.

-The impact on the net assets attributable to holders of redeemable units of a change of 1% in the trade places as at December 31, 2020 and 2019, all other variables remaining unchanged, would be more or less \$223 and \$185, respectively.
+The impact on the net assets attributable to holders of redeemable units of a change of 1% in the trade markets as at December 31, 2022 and 2021, all other variables remaining unchanged, would have an impact of more or less \$1,404 and \$881, respectively.

 Actual results could differ from that sensitivity analysis and the difference could be important.
-Certain mutual fund units also directly expose the Fund to other price risk.
+Certain investment fund units also indirectly expose the Fund to other price risk.